Skip to main content

 Donna Fleisher is angsty military women's fiction.

 If you have a solid brand, editors are much happier to read your stuff because you're classified in a certain file in their heads.
 They can sell you easier to the VP of Sales and VP of Marketing because you're branded.
-An editor may love you but they're dictated to by Sales and Marketing, which is why so much good writing is not contracted.
+An editor may love you but they may be dictated to by Sales and Marketing, which sometimes is why good writing is not contracted.

 It's not just looking at what you've written, but also looking at what you're willing to write, or willing to revise.
 Branding isn't just looking at your completed manuscripts and trying to find a common theme--it's looking at your own desires in writing, what you're willing to write about, how you can tweak your writing so that it's more marketable.